 Your USC password is the one that you enter on the USCnet Login page when you are accessing the MyUSC portal and Blackboard, among other systems.
 You also use your USC password to access your email at email.usc.edu.

-Due to system requirements, your password should be 8 characters long and made up of a combination of letters, numbers and symbols, such as #, $, %, etc.
+Due to system requirements, your password should be between 8 and 32 characters long and made up of a combination of letters, numbers and symbols, such as #, $, %, etc.

 Your password may not:

-- Be your first name, your last name, or your USC username, or a combination of any of these.
+- Be your first name, your last name, your USC username, or a combination of any of these.

 - Be all numbers.